jax-ml/jax/docs/export/shape_poly.md

     E.g., `floordiv(a, b) == c` works by replacing all
     occurences of `floordiv(a, b)` with `c`.
-    Equality constraints must not contain addition or subtraction at the top-leve on the left-hand-side.
+    Equality constraints must not contain addition or subtraction at the top-level on the left-hand-side.
 Examples of valid left-hand-sides are `a * b`, or `4 * a`, or `floordiv(a + c, b)`.